 When the Kimball Art Center was looking for someone to fill the coffee shop space, they called upon Bourgeois and his exotic coffee roasts.
 While Bourgeois was reluctant at first, he accepted the offer and now serves international coffee on Park Avenue.

 "'Publik' means community in Dutch, and that's what I want to offer here in Park City, a place where the community can stop in for some good coffee," he said.
-"The collaboration of community in coffee shops is what I fell in love with, and the Dutch word ties the shop into the history of coffee as well."

 According to Bourgeois, a Dutch merchant was the first to import coffee beans from Ethiopia, where the beans were first discovered, in 1616.
 Nearly 400 years later, Bourgeois and his co-owner Missy Greis are offering unique roasts to the "publik."